Leptopoda/bierverkostung/CONTRIBUTING.md

 # Bierverkostung Contribution Guide

 Welcome!
-We're a pretty friendly community and we're thrilled that you want to help make this game even better.
+We're a pretty friendly community and we're thrilled that you want to help make this App even better.
 However, we do ask that you follow some general guidelines while doing so, just so we can keep things organized around here.

 1. Make sure an [issue][1] is created for the bug you're about to fix, or